ychab/fitlog/README.rst

 In fact, we want it as simple as possible, mostly with a lightweight interface for mobile devices.
 We want to log it quicky from everywhere (desktop, laptop, whatever) otherwise... we won't do it!

-And mostly, I don't have a lot of times so...
-I hope I could do it quickly!!